 It doesn’t have whole eggs, just the yokes and lots of butter.
 The specially prepared bread takes 24 hours to rise and is baked in an egg-like mold and then wrapped in fine, decorative paper.

 Order traditional, Tommaso Muzzi Panettone with Sugared Cherries made in Italy with succulent cherries.

 Pionono, served in its savory form as a Christmas eve appetizer, can also be found on the sweets table.

 The bizcochuelo sweet sponge cake is filled with dulce de leche, jam or fruits and chantilly cream and is the perfect accompaniment to a glass of some sparkling Torrontes.

-Budín de pan (bread pudding) is eaten year round, and also shows up on Christmas dessert tables, at least in cooler parts of the country.
-There is also budín Inglés (English pudding) made with cognac, raisins and nuts.
+Budín de pan (bread pudding) is eaten year round, and also shows up on Christmas dessert tables, at least in cooler parts of the country such as southern Patagonia.

 Traditional Argentine Christmas Candies

 Although seen all year, Mantecol, the Argentine version of Halva, made popular by a Greek immigrant in the 1940’s, is also Christmas time favorite.
 It’s a peanuty nougat bar that is always placed by the cash register to tempt sweet tooths at this time of year.

 → What is Christmas is Like in Argentina?